royw/Herring/README.rst

 Task decorators can take optional keywords:

 :depends:
     List of task names as strings.
+Example a task that depends on tasks "foo" and "bar" in the same namespace would be declared as:  depends=['foo', 'bar'].
+A task that depends on a task in another namespace, say task 'bar' in namespace 'foo', would be declared as:  depends['foo::bar'].

 :help:
     Text that will be shown as notes when showing tasks (ex: running "herring -T").

 :namespace:
     The namespace for the task.
+Examples:  "alpha", "alpha::beta", "alpha::beta::charlie",...

 :private:
     A boolean that can be used to declare a task private.
+The default is for each task with a docstring to be public while tasks without a docstring are private.
+This flag overrides this behavior making the task private whether or not it has a docstring.

 :kwargs:
     A list of command line arguments recognized by the task.
 For example kwargs=['alpha', 'beta'] means the task can accept "--alpha=foo --beta=bar" on the herring command line.
+This is intended to allow GUI front-ends to build a dialog prompting for the options for the task.

 :configured:
     Indicates if herringfile must be filled in.
 If configured is "no", then herringfile must be